2-alchemists/krossboard-docs/content/docs/deploy-for-google-gke.md

 This installation guide assumes that:

 * You have a basic level of practice with GCP.
 * You have a GCP account with at least an editor level of access to a project.
-The editor role is needed to create and configure your Krossboard instance.
-Krossboard itself requires only read-only access to your GKE clusters.
+The editor role is needed to create and configure your Krossboard instance. **Krossboard itself needs _read-only access_ to your GKE clusters**.
 * You have access to a Linux terminal with [gcloud](https://cloud.google.com/sdk) installed and configured to get access o your GCP project.
 Or, alternatively, you may use [Google Cloud Shell](https://cloud.google.com/shell).
 * You have [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed and accessible from your terminal.

-> All the below steps are achieved from a terminal.
-Open a terminal to get ready.

 ## Deploy a Krossboard instance
-The set of commands below shall deploy, in a couple of minutes, an instance of Krossboard.
+The commands below shall deploy an instance of Krossboard in a couple of minutes.

+Before launching the installation, review and set the following variables suitably:
+  * The variable `GCP_PROJECT` sets the ID of the target project (i.e. where your GKE clusters are located).
+  * The variable `GCP_ZONE` sets the deployment zone (default is `us-central1-a`).
-Before running the commands, it's important to review and set the variables starting `GCP_` to ensure that it corresponds your target environments.
-Note that a `g1-small` instance should be sufficient, unless you have a big number of GKE clusters along with many namespaces in the target region in the same project.
+  * The variable `GCP_INSTANCE_TYPE` sets the instance type (default is `g1-small` -- what should be sufficient unless the target project holds a big number of GKE clusters along with many namespaces).

 ```bash
 # user-provided parameters